mchadolias/mchadolias.github.io/_pages/repositories.md

 ---

-_This is an ongoing learning process — I welcome feedback and collaboration opportunities on any of these projects._
+_This is an ongoing learning journey — I welcome feedback and collaboration opportunities on any of these projects._